lightblueseas/persistence-api/README.md

 Here is a simple description of the important module projects:

+# entities-api

+The entities-api module project provides several interfaces like Versionable, Activatable, Validatable that can be implemented from entity or domain classes

 # base-entities

 The base-entities module project provides abstract entity classes like versionable, activatable, validatable and other useful base entity classes.